Illinois Compiled Statutes

 (c) The surcharges imposed by this Section shall be stated as a separately stated item on subscriber bills.

-The first remittance by wireless carriers shall include the number of subscribers by zip code, and the 9-digit zip code if currently being used or later implemented by the carrier, that shall be the means by which the Department shall determine distributions from the Statewide 9-1-1 Fund.
+The first remittance by wireless carriers shall include the number of subscribers by zip code, and the 9-digit zip code if currently being used or later implemented by the carrier, that shall be the means by which the Illinois State Police shall determine distributions from the Statewide 9-1-1 Fund.
 This information shall be updated at least once each year.
 Any carrier that fails to provide the zip code information required under this subsection (e) shall be subject to the penalty set forth in subsection (g) of this Section.

 (1) $25 for each month or portion of a month from the

 time an amount becomes delinquent until the amount is paid in full; or